RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step3.md

 Write that down, because you need it for changing the kube config file in the OKE Scenario.

 ***With this, you are ready to get back for Step 3 for the OKE Scenario.
-You can close this scenario and start the OKE scenario and go directly to Step 3***.
+You can close this scenario and start the OKE scenario and go directly to Part 2 of the OKE scenario https://www.katacoda.com/redexpertalliance/courses/oci-course/oke-redis-cache-and-functions-oci_part2***.